Perevalov/qa_chatbots_exercises/Exercise_3/README.md

 For testing use following metrics: `Precision`, `Recall`, `F1 Score` (averaging type = weighted).

+Compare the metrics values while training on non-preprocessed data and preprocessed (see previous exercise).

 In the README.md file in your submission include your findings of the datasets analysis and the metrics results.

-**OPTIONAL:** compare the metrics values while training on non-preprocessed data and preprocessed (see previous exercise).

 ## Simple ML classifier with Python